 For less serious vasculitis, patients may receive methotrexate, azathioprine or other immune-suppressing drugs.
 Doctors often prescribe these drugs to treat other rheumatic diseases, but they are useful for vasculitis, too.

-Newer drugs designed to treat other autoimmune and inflammatory diseases may also help vasculitis.
-Researchers found that one of these drugs, rituximab effectively treats severe cases of certain forms of vasculitis.
+Newer biologic drugs designed to treat other autoimmune and inflammatory diseases may also help vasculitis.
+Researchers found that one of these drugs, rituximab (Rituxan) effectively treats severe cases of certain forms of vasculitis.
 These include granulomatosis with polyangiitis, microscopic polyangiitis and cryoglobulinemic vasculitis.
-Some patients with the most severe cases of these diseases may receive plasma exchange (“plasmapheresis”) or intravenous immunoglobulin (often called “IVIg”).
+Other biologic drugs approved to treat some types of vasculitis include tocilizumab (Actemra) for giant cell arteritis and mepolizumab (Nucala) for eosinophilic granulomatosis with polyangiitis.
+More recently, the FDA approved avacopan (Tavneos) as an add-on treatment to standard therapy for ANCA associated vasculitis.
+Some patients with the most severe cases of these diseases may receive plasma exchange (“plasmapheresis”) or intravenous immunoglobulin (often called “IVIG”).

 Vasculitis can be short term or lifelong.
 Doctors often focus, with good reason, on preventing permanent damage to vital organs (such as the lungs, kidneys and brain) and the nerves.
 It is crucial, of course, to prevent death and long-term disability from vasculitis.
 Yet, other issues often trouble patients.
 These include fatigue (feeling very tired), pain, arthritis, nose and sinus problems, and many other problems.

 Side effects from medications, especially glucocorticoids, also can be troubling.
 Patients taking immunosuppressants are at risk of infections.
 Follow your doctor’s advice on how to reduce your infection risk.